-An excerpt from my book about the triumphs and tribulations of an integrated baseball team during the Depression; available in hardcover and paperback.
+Chapter 1 of my book about the triumphs and tribulations of an integrated baseball team during the Depression

 The District of Columbia police department faces challenges recruiting new cops in today's tense environment.
 Washington Post Magazine cover story October 2, 2016.